Content

 SNRIs (selective serotonin-norepinephrine reuptake inhibitors) and SSRIs (selective serotonin reuptake inhibitors) are the two most widely used classes of antidepressants prescribed for various mental health problems.
 They belong to the new group of antidepressants that are safer and have fewer side effects than the old ones, and bring noticeable improvement in mental health.

 Despite their numerous similarities, some vital differences exist in their working pattern, potential uses, side effects, and drug interactions.
-This article will answer all your lingering questions about these drugs and help you have a more detailed discussion with your doctor about which antidepressant class might be more suitable for you, SNRI or SSRI.
+This article will answer questions about these medications and help you have a more detailed discussion with your doctor about which antidepressant class might be more suitable for you, SNRI or SSRI.

-Feel depressed for a long time?
-Contact us to get a personalized treatment plan containing therapy, medications, or both.
+Feeling depressed for a long time?
+Contact us to get a personalized treatment plan that may consist of therapy, medications, or both.

 SNRI Vs. SSRI: Overview

 FDA approved SSRIs in 1987, whereas SNRIs were introduced into the market in 1993 to usher in the new era of antidepressant medications.
-Initially, these drugs were developed to treat depression, but with continued research, it has been found that they effectively manage various other psychological and physical conditions.
-The list of drugs belonging to each class is given:
+Initially, these medications were developed to treat depression, but with continued research [1*] , it has been found that they effectively manage various other psychological and physical conditions.
+The list of medications belonging to each class is given:

 Fluvoxamine (Luvox)